vadimeisenbergibm/introduction-to-microservices-with-istio-bookinfo/modules/06-add-istio/README.md

 # In this module we will deploy the Istio control plane.
-We will enable Istio for _productpage_ only.
+We will enable Istio for a single microservice.

 As we saw in the previous module, Kubernetes does not provide us all the functionality we need for effective operating of our microservices.
 Istio comes to our help.